Loading organizations...

 Key people at Dawdle.

-Dawdle was founded by Sachin Agarwal (Founder and CEO).
+Dawdle was founded in 2024 by Sachin Agarwal (Founder and CEO).

 Key people at Dawdle.

-Dawdle was founded by Sachin Agarwal (Founder and CEO).
+Dawdle was founded in 2024 by Sachin Agarwal (Founder and CEO).

 Dawdle operates through two primary platforms: Dawdle.live, a media platform hosting insightful business podcasts that feature leaders discussing innovation, supply chain transformation, AI, IoT, and leadership in driving real-world change[1][3][4], and Dawdle Labs (dawdlelabs.com), an AI Content Experience Studio that transforms text into visuals, audio, 3D models, and digital twins for immersive AR storytelling targeted at creators and marketers[2].
 Dawdle.live solves the problem of accessing concise, expert-driven conversations on business trends like demand sensing, disruption preparedness, and tech adoption, serving professionals in supply chain, manufacturing, and tech[1][4].
 Meanwhile, Dawdle Labs addresses content creation challenges by enabling quick, engaging AR/3D experiences, with growth evident in demo requests and specialist support[2].
 These efforts position Dawdle at the intersection of business education and AI-driven creativity, fostering transformation in enterprise decision-making and audience engagement[1][2].